NetCordDev/NetCord/Documentation/guides/http-events/http-interactions.md

 ## Setting Up

+To handle HTTP interactions from Discord, do the following:

+1. Add the @NetCord.Rest.RestClient using @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest*.
-To handle HTTP interactions from Discord, use @NetCord.Hosting.Rest.RestClientServiceCollectionExtensions.AddDiscordRest* to add the @NetCord.Rest.RestClient, then call @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions* to map the HTTP interactions route.
-You can also use @NetCord.Hosting.Services.ApplicationCommands.ApplicationCommandServiceServiceCollectionExtensions.AddHttpApplicationCommands* to add the application command service with preconfigured HTTP contexts to your host builder.
+2. Map the HTTP interactions route by calling @NetCord.Hosting.AspNetCore.HttpEventEndpointRouteBuilderExtensions.UseHttpInteractions*.

+Optionally, add the application command service with preconfigured HTTP contexts using @NetCord.Hosting.Services.ApplicationCommands.ApplicationCommandServiceServiceCollectionExtensions.AddHttpApplicationCommands*.

 [!code-cs[Program.cs](Introduction.HttpInteractions/Program.cs?highlight=8,16)]

-You can also register your own HTTP interaction handlers, either via a delegate or a class that implements @NetCord.Hosting.IHttpInteractionHandler, to fully control your application's behavior when receiving HTTP interactions.
+You can register your own HTTP interaction handler - either as a delegate or as a class that implements @NetCord.Hosting.IHttpInteractionHandler.
+This gives you full control over how every incoming interaction is processed.

 ### Delegate-based